 Most fiber artists use a simple adjustable clothing rack to hang their work.
 Combined with some large S-hooks and elastic bands to keep the hooks in place, you can easily adjust the height of your workspace for each stage of your project.

 I like to have a clothing rack with multiple adjustable bars, so I can work on different projects at the same time.
 Extra bars can also be useful to store your cord spools and cutting ropes for your projects.
-Spinning the spool from a bar instead of letting them flop all over your floor can be a lifesaver, especially when you have pets!

 #9 Large S-hooks